 Guava has been known to taste like a unique combination of other aromatic fruits, like pears, strawberries, and mangos.
 It can offer a mildly floral scent with different levels of sweetness, depending on its type.
 When unripe, however, it can be quite tangy and sour.

 Guava is a tropical fruit native to the Caribbean, South America, Central America, and Mexico.
 It is round and a relatively hard fruit.
 The exterior is usually yellow or light green, while its flesh can be white, deep red, or vibrant pink (1).

 Guava has become an increasingly popular fruit recently, not just in tropical regions, but all over the world.
 Perhaps this is because of the familiar yet exotic taste it has, or maybe it’s because of all the diverse ways you can enjoy it.
 Whatever it is, guava truly is something worth trying.

 Many people wonders the differences between guava, guayaba, and guanabana.
 While guava and guayaba are pretty much the same thing, guanabana is a different cultivar of fruit.

 What Does Guava Taste Like?

 The main attraction with guava is not only with its taste but also its incredible scent and texture.
 This wonderful combination is the main reason why it is adored by fruit lovers everywhere.

 Guava’s Texture At Different Stages

-The guava’s texture can vary tremendously between different types and ripeness.
+The texture is one of the trustworthy signs to show your guava’s ripeness.
 When unripe, it can be pretty tough and dry.
 Generally, guava is a firm mixture of an apple and a pear.
 The riper it is, the softer it gets.
 Most pink and red guavas can be quite dense and creamy.

 The Various Flavors Of Guava